cloudflare/python-cloudflare-cli4/README.md

 cli4 --put ="00000000000000000000000000000000" /user/load_balancers/maps/:00000000000000000000000000000000/region/:WNAM
 ```

+Data can also be uploaded from file contents.
+Using the ```item=@filename``` format will open the file and the contents uploaded in the POST.

 ### CLI output

 The output from the CLI command is in JSON or YAML format (and human readable).
 This is controled by the **--yaml** or **--json** flags (JSON is the default).